The year is ticking on and it’s time to introduce a new class to blogging in 2017.

 Have fun and welcome to the world of blogging.

 So, let’s get started by introducing yourself and describing one learning goal you have for yourself this year.

 I’ll start.
-My goal for 2016, is to try to make sure that I give every student lots of feedback. 🙂
+My goal for the rest of 2017, is to try to make sure that I give every student lots of feedback. 🙂

 It was a long journey for our first attempt but our class has finished their individual / small group inquiry units.
 There were twelve units linking to STEM and presentations are this week.
 I’m really looking forward to seeing the fantastic work that’s been completed.